vikrampawar/stories/pages/AtThePark.md

 'I was thinking of something else, but yes, your description suits it better', Takkarram said, with questioning look on his face as if to ask if they are actually that.

+Chikka exploded into a laughing fit.
+It's remarkable how his emotions change so quickly.
+His laugh was a series of halts and explosions of noises that come out of an exicited smaller than usual pony that started out being a donkey, but was at the last moment shifted course to become a pony.